 The Historic SDG Jail is known as one of the oldest public structures in Ontario, dating back to 1844.
 But delving further into its storied past, reveals that men women and even children were incarcerated there for more than 168 years.
 During that time, five inmates were executed by hanging.
 Take a guided tour of the jail as it is today and experience life behind bars to see the holding cells, visitation and common areas, exercise yards and the gallows.

 No visit to The Counties is complete without the charm of a country fair.
 Cornwall and The Counties has numerous options, each with its own special flare.
-Whether you’re hopping on board a Ferris wheel, or watching a tractor pull, fairs let everyone get their country on.
-From the Maxville Fair and the Avonmore Fair to the Williamstown Fair and South Mountain Fair, the summer is hootin’ and hollerin’ with fair season across Cornwall and the Counties.
-Community at its best!
+Whether you’re hopping on board a Ferris wheel or watching a tractor pull, fairs let everyone get their country on.
+From the Maxville Fair and the Avonmore Fair to the Williamstown Fair and South Mountain Fair, the summer is hootin’ and hollerin’ with fair season across Cornwall and the SDG Counties.

 The outdoors are calling – answer the call and immerse yourself in nature.
 Being so close to the St. Lawrence River affords some stunning views from the waterfront trail that spans the city’s waterfront.
 Spend the day cycling or walking along the trail that runs through Lamoureux Park.
 Cornwall’s portion of the trail is a dedicated off-road multi-use trail that spans the waterfront through the entire city.
 Stop for a picnic in the park and marvel at the stunning views of the Cornwall Canal and the St. Lawrence River along the way.

 Get swinging at golf courses in the area, as rolling hills and tricky greens make for a challenging game coupled with unique views of the river at a dozen courses in the area.